 (1) Consists of (i) 3,647,500 shares of common stock received in respect of the Class B ordinary shares, (ii) 499,000 shares of common stock received in respect of the private placement units, (iii) 166,333 private placement warrants and (iv) 166,333 shares of common stock that may be issued upon exercise of the private placement warrants.
 These shares and warrants are subject to a contractual lock-up for 180 days following the Closing Date as described under "Certain Relationships and Related Person Transactions-Amended and Restated Registration and Shareholder Rights Agreement."
 The shares and warrants reported in the table above are held directly by ARYA Sciences Holdings II, which is governed by a board of directors consisting of two directors, Messrs.
 Adam Stone and Michael Altman.
 As such, Messrs.
-Stone and Altman have voting and investment discretion with respect to the shares and investment discretion with respect to have shared beneficial ownership of such securities.
-The address of ARYA Sciences Holdings II and, accordingly, may be deemed to have shared beneficial ownership of such securities.
+Stone and Altman have voting and investment discretion with respect to the shares and investment discretion with respect to the warrants, in each case, held of record by ARYA Sciences Holdings II and, accordingly, may be deemed to have shared beneficial ownership of such securities.
 The address of ARYA Sciences Holdings II is 51 Astor Place, 10th Floor, New York, NY 10003.